ASDTeRrY/android-challenge/README.md

-# idealista Android challenge
+# Megabite Android challenge
-idealista Android crew needs you!
+Megabite Android crew needs you!
 We need a fellow to face our everyday challenges: new features, problem fixes, UI design, performance, security, backwards compatibility, testing...

 This repository contains a project ready to work with, but we need your help to build the next amazing features that will bring it to the next level, are you ready to go?